fogoplayer/space-bridge/README.md

 # space-bridge

-SpaceBridge is a library that serves as a load balancer for code that can be executed client-side or server-side.
+SpaceBridge is a research project by Zarin Loosli; a library that serves as a load balancer for code that can be executed client-side or server-side.
 Each execution environment has its own advantages and disadvantages.

 Server-side execution:
  * is not affected by the specs of the users' device